Carac; Efudex; Fluoroplex

 - You may get sunburned more easily.
 Avoid sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.

 - Talk with your doctor before you use other drugs or products on your skin.

 - Most people using this drug get skin reactions where this drug is used.
 These reactions include burning, dryness, irritation, redness, pain, and swelling.
-Irritation may last for 2 or more weeks after you stop using this drug.
+Irritation may last for 2 weeks or longer after you stop using this drug.
 Call your doctor if you get a skin reaction that bothers you.

 - This drug may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking this drug, call your doctor right away.

 - Use birth control that you can trust to prevent pregnancy while taking this drug.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.

 - Very bad belly pain or bloody loose stools.